Western Electric: 20th century

 In 1901, Western Electric secretly purchased a controlling interest in a principal competitor, the Kellogg Switchboard & Supply Company, but in 1909 was forced by a lawsuit to sell back to Milo Kellogg.

 The Manufacturers Junction Railway Company was incorporated in January 1903 to provide rail connections to major railroad systems.
-There were approximately 13 miles of track in and out of Hawthorne Works for rail freight of inbound materials and outbound finished products.
+There were approximately 13 mi of track in and out of Hawthorne Works for rail freight of inbound materials and outbound finished products.
 Western Electric had a tenure of 50 years up to 1952, in the responsibility and operation of its use for Hawthorne and other nearby industrial companies.

 Also, in 1903, the construction of Hawthorne Works first buildings were authorized by Barton.

 In 1907, the research and development staffs of Western Electric and AT&T were consolidated to 463 West Street, New York.
 The location served the newly Western Electric Engineering Department for the responsibility of the testing and inspection of its telephones and equipment.
 AT&T's Engineering Department retained the responsibility for the growth of the Bell System with compatible equipment and service.
 Gradually the consolidation improved and advanced the telephony response to expanding use.

 On July 24, 1915, employees of the Hawthorne Works boarded the SS Eastland in downtown Chicago for a company picnic.
 The ship rolled over at the dock and 844 people died.

 In 1920, Alice Heacock Seidel was the first female Western Electric employee given permission to stay on after she had married.
 This set a precedent in the company, which previously had not allowed married women in their employ.
 Heacock had worked for Western Electric for sixteen years before her marriage, and was at the time the highest-paid secretary in the company.
 In her memoirs, she wrote that the decision to allow her to stay on "required a meeting of the top executives to decide whether I might remain with the Company, for it established a precedent and a new policy for the Company – that of married women in their employ.
 If the women at the top were permitted to remain after marriage then all women would expect the same privilege.
 The policy was expanded quickly, so that a few years later women were given maternity leaves with no loss of time on their service records."

 Western Electric was expanding beyond making telephone equipment and American Bell noticed its division from a manufacturing business to a supply business.
 Western Electric in 1921 split the supply department from the manufacturing business, and this led to a separate entity.